-The government’s strategy to face their lowering birth rate has been to import manpower from South-East Asia, according to the Article 52 of the Amendment Act.
+The government’s strategy to face their lowering birth rate has been to import manpower from South-East Asia, according to Article 52 of the Amendment Act.
 Basically, migrant workers are in Taiwan for the purpose of aiding in the development and progress of Taiwan’s economy and there are safeguards to prevent them from affecting Taiwanese jobs.

 At least 60% of elderly Taiwanese are being taken care of by family members and 30% by South-East Asian caregivers, and the issue of needing and exploiting domestic workers is because the government does not provide adequate elder care to Taiwan’s aging population and relies on 260,000 domestic workers, said Jing.

-In other words, Taiwan’s elder care system is 90% provided for by families and migrant workers.
+In other words, Taiwan’s elder care system is 90% provided by families and migrant workers.
 Jing Ru from TIWA said that this is a feminist issue.
 This is because nearly all the people caring for the elderly are women, whether it be from a family, or a migrant caregiver, the responsibility for the elderly in Taiwanese society is placed on women.

 For those who can afford it, a migrant caregiver is an option, but without legal protection by labor laws, many of these caregivers are exploited with pay, hours worked and not having days off regularly.